steadylearner/resume/4. express_auth_redis_postgresql/README.md

 ![user-signup](https://www.steadylearner.com/static/images//post/React/user-signup.png)

 No frontend frameworks are used here.
 We don't need frontend parts to test auth parts.
-But, I includ them to make it more meaningful and easy to develop than use CURL commands.
+But, I include them to make it more meaningful and easy to develop than to use CURL commands.

 # How to test it